zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 **Issue Report**

-This project is under active development and we do want to make the placer useful for people in the community.
+This project is under active development and far from perfect.
+We do want to make the placer useful for people in the community.
 Therefore,
 * If you have any question/problem, please feel free to create a issue in the [GitHub Issue](https://github.com/zslwyuan/AMF-Placer/issues) or email us (Tingyuan LIANG, tliang AT connect DOT ust DOT hk)
 * We sincerely welcome code contribution to this project or suggestion in any approach!

 (last updated Aug 17, 2021)